lasse1900/Job_Container/README.md

 ### Basic Info

+- **Note**
-- **Note** that you need RadipAPI-key to get valid response to requests, you can see find the _env -file at the root directory
+- App needs RadipAPI-key to get valid response to requests, you can see find the _env -file at the root directory
+- App will also need YAGMAIL_PASS password for sending emails
+- contacts.csv file is used to read needed emails to send attachments